dflook/python-minifier/docs/source/transforms/remove_annotations.rst

 This transform removes function annotations and variable annotations.

 This transform is generally safe to use.
-Although the annotations have no meaning to python, they are made available at runtime.
+Although the annotations have no meaning to the python language, they are made available at runtime.
+Some python library features require annotations to be kept.

+If these are detected, annotations are kept for that class:

+    - dataclasses.dataclass
+    - typing.NamedTuple
+    - typing.NamedDict

 If you know the module requires the annotations to be kept, disable this transform.

 If a variable annotation without assignment is used the annotation is changed to a literal zero instead of being removed.